jaymew88/nft-preview-card-component-main/README.md

 ## Overview

 This is an HTML & CSS beginner challenge.
 This is perfect for anyone that is just starting out with HTML & CSS or someone who wants a refresher.
-The main challenge is to build out a preview card component to match the desgin as close as possible.
+The main challenge is to build out a preview card component to match the design as close as possible.

 ### The challenge